 Although the holidays are quieter and the celebrations are smaller this year, you can still find joy in festive moments and merry traditions.
 And nothing says “happy holidays” quite like a batch of fresh-from-the-oven cookies, enjoyed with family or gifted to friends and neighbors.

 Speaking of cookies, did you know that December 4th is National Cookie Day?
-In honor of this delicious day, we’re here to help you make the most of the season with two heartwarming recipes—contributed by Michelle Fleming, marketing manager at Stanley PMI.
+In honor of this delicious day, we’re here to help you make the most of the season with two heartwarming recipes—contributed by Michelle Fleming.

 CHOCOLATE DROP COOKIES